Marcell Ozuna Player Props: Braves vs. Marlins

-Marcell Ozuna -- 2-for-4 in his last game -- will be in action for the Atlanta Braves versus the Miami Marlins, with Braxton Garrett on the hill, on May 3 at 6:40 PM ET.
+Marcell Ozuna -- with a slugging percentage of .389 in his past 10 games, including three extra-base hits -- will be in action for the Atlanta Braves against the Miami Marlins, with Jesus Luzardo on the hill, on May 4 at 4:10 PM ET.

-In his most recent game, he strung together two hits (going 2-for-4) against the Marlins.
+He smacked two homers in his last game (going 3-for-5) in his last appearance against the Marlins.

 Marcell Ozuna Game Info & Props vs. the Marlins